Takahiro-Toriyabe/MicroDataCleaning/README.md

 Python program to make do-files for data cleaning from layout tables

 ## Overview
+glmice automatically makes do-files to import fixed-length data using the layout tables from MHLW or MIC or possibly other ministries and government offices.
+- **glmice.exe**: Desktop app based on main.py.
 - **main.py**: Main program to make do-files for data cleaning from layout tables.
-- **gloucestermice.exe**: Desktop app based on main.py.

 ![demo](https://github.com/Takahiro-Toriyabe/MicroDataCleaning/blob/e49a4f95313d5521ae9097957e5a630cb58e02a5/img/demo.gif)

 ## Requirement
+- glmice.exe works without Python (Tested only under Windows 10).
-Since gloucestermice.exe is executable file, it works without Python. main.py works with Python3.
+- main.py works with Python3.
 You can download it from [here](https://www.anaconda.com/distribution/).
 In addition, you need to install
 `python-Levenshtein`.